Update: This establishment has permantly closed down.

 Chicken Rice is a highly debatable dish in Singapore; almost everyone will claim that they know where the best version of this classic dish is served.
 Brother Cheng’s Chicken Rice is not claiming to be the best, but is definitely sitting up there with the shining few restaurants and stalls that serve up this local favourite to many adoring foodies!
 As a truly Singaporean experience, made with a time-honoured recipe that has survived three generations in the Cheng Family.

-Every aspect of this meal, from the chicken to the chilli, has been carefully thought out and perfected over a period of two years.
+From the chicken to the chilli, every aspect of this meal has been carefully thought out and perfected over a period of two years.
 Yes, two years!
 So you can bet the final product is as juicy and flavourful as the chicken rice of your dreams.

 In China, ‘Wenchang’ Chicken is identified as the perfect breed to make a tantalising plate of Chicken Rice.
 While we may not have access to this, Cheng Hsin Yao (the owner of Picnic in Wisma Atria) and his team of dedicated chefs found Kampung Chicken to be a close second.
 Corn-fed Kampung Chicken, each of a specific weight to ensure succulence, is used in this dish.